Ableytner/abllib/README.md

 #### Log function error (`abllib.wrapper.log_error`)

-The log_error wrapper can be applied to functions to send any occured exception to the default logger.
+The log_error wrapper can be applied to functions to send any occurred exception to the default logger.

 First, logging needs to be setup.
 In this example, this librarys' logging is used.
 ```py